SILVER DOLLARS & WOODEN NICKELS

-The Nevada Appeal’s regular Silver Dollar and Wooden Nickel feature recognizes positive achievements from the Capital region and, when warranted, points out others that missed the mark.
+The Nevada Appeal’s Silver Dollars & Wooden Nickels feature recognizes achievements from the capital region and, when warranted, points out other acts that missed the mark.

 SILVER DOLLAR: To all the Carson High NJROTC Cadets, Kiwanians, Boy Scouts and volunteers involved in last weekend’s cleanup of the Carson River.
 And…

 WOODEN NICKEL: We waste no time in giving out a wooden nickel to all those who use the Carson River as a dumping ground which makes the cleanup day necessary